The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) are widely documented to be sensitive to minor prompt perturbations and prone to sycophantic alignment with user biases, their robustness in consequential, rule-bound decision-making remains under-explored.
-In this work, we uncover a striking "Paradox of Robustness": despite their known lexical brittleness, instruction-tuned LLMs exhibit a behavioral and near-total invariance to emotional framing effects.
-Using a novel controlled perturbation framework across three high-stakes domains (healthcare, law, and finance), we quantify a robustness gap where LLMs demonstrate $110-300\times$ greater resistance to narrative manipulation than human subjects.
-Specifically, we find a near-zero effect size for models (Cohen’s $h = 0.003$) compared to the substantial biases observed in humans ($h \in [0.3, 0.8]$).
-This result is highly counterintuitive and suggests the mechanisms driving sycophancy and prompt sensitivity do not necessarily translate to a failure in logical constraint satisfaction.
-We show that this invariance persists across models with diverse training paradigms.
-Our findings show that while LLMs may be ``brittle'' to how a query is formatted, they are remarkably ``stable'' against why a decision should be biased.
-Our findings establish that instruction-tuned models can decouple logical rule-adherence from persuasive narratives, offering a source of decision stability that complements, and even potentially de-biases, human judgment in institutional contexts.
-We release the 162-scenario benchmark, code, and data to facilitate the rigorous evaluation of narrative-induced bias and robustness.
-Code, data, and scenarios will be available on GitHub.com.
+While Large Language Models (LLMs) are widely documented to be sensitive to minor prompt perturbations and prone to sycophantic alignment, their robustness in consequential, rule-bound decision-making remains under-explored.
+We uncover a striking ``Paradox of Robustness'': despite their known lexical brittleness, aligned LLMs exhibit strong robustness to emotional framing effects in rule-bound institutional decision-making.
+Using a controlled perturbation framework across three high-stakes domains (healthcare, finance, and education), we find a negligible effect size (Cohen's $h = 0.003$) compared to the substantial biases observed in analogous human contexts ($h \in [0.3, 0.8]$), approximately two orders of magnitude smaller.
+This invariance persists across eight models with diverse training paradigms, suggesting the mechanisms driving sycophancy and prompt sensitivity do not translate to failures in logical constraint satisfaction.
+While LLMs may be ``brittle'' to how a query is formatted, they appear considerably more stable against affective attempts to bias rule-bound decisions.
+To probe the boundary of this finding, we add two reviewer-driven side studies.
+A five-scenario immigration extension yields a small but statistically detectable $+0.8$ percentage point shift that remains within a pre-specified $\pm 3$ percentage point Region of Practical Equivalence (ROPE), while a screening-level adversarial narrative pilot finds no meaningful decision shift under stronger LLM-generated prompts.
+We release a core benchmark (9 base scenarios $\times$ 18 condition variants = 162 unique prompts), code, and data to facilitate replicable evaluation.\footnote{Code, data, and benchmark scenarios will be released upon publication at \url{https://github.com/jon-chun/paradox-of-narrative-robustness}.}\footnote{An LLM (Claude) was used to assist with drafting and editing.
+All intellectual contributions, experimental design, analysis, and claims are solely the work of the authors.}